Scenario-based Risk Evaluation: Introduction

-In the framework of Basel III \& IV (\cite{BASEL16}) for market risk, the time horizon is 10 days (two trading weeks), and each risk position (random loss) is modelled as a function of risk factors, such as equity prices, interest rates, credit spreads, and volatilities.
-Each risk factor is adjusted according to their category of liquidity.
-Let $X=\sum_{i=1}^n X_i$ be the aggregate portfolio loss at a given day, where $X_1,\dots,X_n$ are the corresponding risk factors in the aggregation (with weights included).
+In the Fundamental Review of the Trading Book (FRTB) of Basel III \& IV \cite{BASEL16} for market risk, the time horizon is 10 days (two trading weeks), and each risk position (random loss) is modelled as a function of risk factors, such as equity prices, interest rates, credit spreads, and volatilities.
+Each risk factor is adjusted according to their category of liquidity (see \citet{LX18} for a precise mathematical formulation). \trd{For simplicity, in the illustration below we consider a linear portfolio.} Let $X=\sum_{i=1}^n X_i$ be the aggregate portfolio loss at a given day, where $X_1,\dots,X_n$ are the corresponding risk factors in the aggregation (with weights included).
+Below we outline two adjustments that the FRTB uses to calculate the regulatory capital.